Grass-roots optimization of coupled oscillator networks: Main Results

 is the Synchrony Alignment Function (SAF)~\cite{Skardal2014PRL}.
 The SAF utilizes the alignment of the natural frequencies $\bm{\omega}$ with the eigenvalues $\{\lambda^j\}_{j=1}^N$ and eigenvectors $\{\bm{v}^j\}_{j=1}^N$ of the combinatorial Laplacian, $L=D-A$, where $D=\text{diag}(k_1,\dots,k_N)$ is a diagonal matrix that encodes the nodal degrees, $k_i=\sum_{j=1}^NA_{ij}$.
 Synchronization is optimized (i.e., $r$ is maximized) by minimizing $J(\bm{\omega},L)$, which may be done by aligning $\bm{\omega}$ with the eigenvectors of $L$ that are associated with larger eigenvalues.
-Minimizing the SAF by setting $\omega=v^N$ also reveals intuitive key properties of synchrony optimized systems including degree-frequency correlations and anti-correlations between the frequencies of neighboring oscillators~\cite{Skardal2014PRL}.
-While such local properties are associated with synchronization, they alone do not guarantee it, nor do they offer insight toward mesoscale/multiscale properties and mechanisms enabling collective optimization.

-We now present a method for grass-roots optimization of synchronization, including a multiscale mechanism in which subsystems coordinate local optimizations to optimize a system's global synchronization properties.
-We will present a detailed derivation later, and first summarize our main findings and implications.
-We consider networks that can be partitioned into $C$ subsystems such that the adjacency matrix $A$ may be rewritten in a block form $A=A_D+B$, where $A_D=\text{diag}(A^{(1)},\dots,A^{(C)})$ is a block-diagonal matrix containing the subsystems' separate adjacency matrices, and the off-diagonal blocks of $B$ encode edges between subsystems.
-We assume that the blocks in $B$ are sparser than the diagonal blocks in $A_D$.
-For each subsystem $s$, we define its associated combinatorial Laplacian matrix $L^{(s)}$ and its associated vector $\bm{\omega}^{(s)}$ of frequencies.
-As we will show below, {\it under the condition where the subsystems' mean oscillator frequencies are equal}, then the SAF for the full system may be approximated by a linear combination of the subsystem-specific SAFs,

-where $\eta_s$ is the fraction of nodes in subsystem $s$.
-This result leads to the following multiscale mechanism for grass-roots optimization: (i) \emph{Global balancing of subsystems}: achieve a balanced set of local mean frequencies across all $C$ subsystems, i.e., minimize $\text{max}_{s,s'}|\langle\bm{\omega}^{(s)}\rangle-\langle\bm{\omega}^{(s')}\rangle|$; (ii) \emph{Local optimization of subsystems}: optimize the local SAFs, i.e., minimize $J(\bm{\omega}^{(s)},L^{(s)})$ for each $s$.
-This framework is flexible and may be used under a wide range of application-specific constraints.
-Notably, these two intuitive steps are a plausible mechanism that can be utilized by biological (and other natural) systems to self-optimize using local/global mechanisms, and it helps fill the theoretical gap between existing (global) optimization theory and known (local) heuristic properties that promote synchrony (e.g., degree-frequency correlations).
+The SAF framework has been utilized across several optimization scenarios, including undirected and directed networks~\cite{Skardal2014PRL,Skardal2016Chaos}, finding optimal perturbations and network rewirings~\cite{Taylor2016SIAM,Arola2021Chaos}, synchronizing phase-coherent chaotic oscillator networks~\cite{Skardal2017Chaos}, and dealing with frequency uncertainty~\cite{Skardal2019SIAM}.